Per-Sub-Agent MCP Configuration Guide

 Enhanced Agent Configuration Not Loading

-) not loading expected MCP tools.
+Problem: Enhanced agent (e.g., enhanced_devops_agent) not loading expected MCP tools.
 Solution:

 - Check if base configuration file exists (e.g.,

-) - Verify the enhanced agent name follows the
+devops_agent.mcp.json) - Verify the enhanced agent name follows the

-prefix pattern - Check logs for fallback configuration messages:
+enhanced_prefix pattern - Check logs for fallback configuration messages:

 INFO: Using fallback config file for enhanced_devops_agent: /path/.agent/sub-agents/devops_agent.mcp.json